Clear blue waters, superb rainforest and a friendly village vibe make Port Douglas a popular beach holiday destination.

 Explore a coral cay

 With the natural surroundings of the World Heritage-listed Great Barrier Reef and the Daintree Rainforest, Port Douglas lends itself to the best in outdoor experiences.
 One of the most popular is a day trip to the protected coral cay of the Low Isles, located 15 kilometres (8 miles) off Port Douglas.
 The Low Isles is actually comprised of two islands – Woody Island, an uninhabited coral and mangrove island and Low Island.
 It is the latter where you'll spend most of your time; this sandy coral cay is typical of the Great Barrier Reef and offers sheltered swimming and snorkelling opportunities.
+There are plenty of day trips - and plenty of coral - to choose from, so you can take your pick.

 Rock on at Mossman Gorge